ReynaldoAMartinez/Splunk-101/docs/capstone.md

 ## **How – How did this happen?**

-1. Attacker obtained Ryan Adams’ credentials - **Brute Force Multiple authentication failures attempting to guess a user's password.**
+1. Attacker obtained Ryan Adams’ credentials - **Brute Force Multiple authentication failures attempting to guess a user's password**
 2. Logged into FRONTDESK-PC1
 3. Used **Event 4648** explicit credentials to laterally move to BACKOFFICE-PC1
 4. Executed malicious Python binary